 - We will reach a student:career staff salary ratio of 65% (Now- 54.5%)

 Underpinning plans that enable the SU to transform

 As well as this strategy, there’s a bunch of underpinning plans that our Trustee Board review at each meeting that help us to transform.
-They look specifically at our Corporate Governance, IT & Web, Communications & Relationships, Finance, People, Building & Facilities and Equality & Diversity.
+They look specifically at our Corporate Governance, Communications & Relationships, Finance, People, Building & Facilities and Equality & Diversity.

 This year we will rationalise, simplify and these as well as improving student and staff involvement in their design and delivery.
 We’ll also introduce a defined annual cycle so that students and staff know how the SU works and when/how it makes decisions, and we’ll develop new ways for students to get involved with the development of our ongoing strategy.